tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 ### Main Steps
 Here are the main steps to support the delete feature
 - Add the configuration to open delete
 - Check if delete is enabled.
-If you are in MINIBATCH transaction or upsert mode, delete will be disabled even you config `sink.tikv.delete-enable` to `true`
+If you are in MINIBATCH transaction or upsert mode, delete will be disabled even you configure `sink.tikv.delete-enable` to `true`
 - Use a new class TiRow to distinguish between delete RowKind and insert/update RowKind in MiniBatch
 - Optimize deduplication logic in MINIBATCH transaction
 - Exclude delete RowKind to upsert when flush rows buffer